jess-sys/dmr-tools/README.md

 Then you can edit the configuration in the `config/` folder to suit your needs.

-Finally you can start everything by using `docker-compose up`
+Finally you can start everything by using `make build && make start`.
+You can start it in the background using `make daemon`.